Jingwen7/VAT-Variant-Annotation-Tool/README.md

 ```sh
 python3 vat.py -i data/test_vcf_data.vcf -o data/out.tsv
 ```
-### Input format:
+### Input format
-A typical input vcf file is provided: "https://github.com/github_username/repo_name/issues"
+A typical input vcf file is provided: https://github.com/Jingwen7/VAT-Variant-Annotation-Tool/blob/main/data/test_vcf_data.vcf

 ### Output format
-VAT output the annotation of variants to a tsv file.
+VAT outputs the annotation of variants to a tsv file.
 Each row stores the annotation of a variant.

 The following shows an example of the tsv file